 You will travel with Norma Schafer, Oaxaca Cultural Navigator LLC director, writer, producer and photographer.
 Our co-leader is Nathan Somers, textile artist, collector, indigo dyer and historian.
 You will visit many sites Norma and Nathan know from personal and professional experience.

-This is a hands-on, slow-savor, deep cultural immersion travel experience for up to 12 active textile lovers.
-Three people have already registered.
-There are 9 spaces open.
+This is a hands-on, slow-savor, deep cultural immersion travel experience for up to 10 active textile lovers.

 Our itinerary concentrates on the textile culture